How better sleep for employees is great for business

 Restoring wellbeing and productivity with better sleep

 It’s well documented that good sleep can improve cognitive functions, such as decision making.
-In an article published by CNBC, Jeff Bezos, founder and CEO of Amazon, prioritises getting 8 hours of good sleep and believes it’s the key to boosting productivity and making high-quality decisions.
+In an article published by CNBC, Jeff Bezos, founder and Executive Chairman of Amazon, prioritises getting 8 hours of good sleep and believes it’s the key to boosting productivity and making high-quality decisions.
 Bezos also says mornings are much better for decision making - "Anything that's going to be really mentally challenging is a 10 a.m. meeting.
 Because by 5 p.m., I'm like, 'I can't think more about this issue today.
 Let's try this again tomorrow at 10 a.m’.”

 So what can be done to restore workforce wellbeing through improved sleep, and win businesses back the time and money that low productivity costs them year after year?

 Work-related stress, relationship problems, money worries, raising young children, living in a noisy neighbourhood – there are plenty of common causes of poor sleep.
 However, diagnosing the sleep issues of each individual worker is an impossible task.
 Most businesses simply don’t have the time or resources.